 About the Exam

 The Canadian Midwifery Regulators Council is responsible for setting and upholding the Canadian midwifery model of care and standards of practice.
 CMRC administers the national Canadian Midwifery Registration Examination twice a year.
-We make sure registered midwives are competent and safe practitioners who provide a consistent standard of high quality care across Canada.
+Our aim is to ensure registered midwives are competent and safe practitioners who provide a consistent standard of high quality care across Canada.